configcat/docs/docs/sdk-reference/ios.md

 ```

 ## Logging
 We are using the *Unified Logging System* in the *ConfigCat SDK* for logging.
-For more information please visit
+For more information about *Unified Logging* please visit
 <a href="https://developer.apple.com/documentation/os/logging" target="_blank">Apple's developer page</a>
 or check <a href="https://developer.apple.com/videos/play/wwdc2016/721" target="_blank">Session 721 - Unified Logging and Activity Tracing</a> from WWDC 2016.